t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 3. the security requirements for each of the above security aspects according to our classification in {{sec3-2}}.

 These security profiles can serve to guide the standardization process, since these explicitly describe the basic functionalities and protocols required to get different use cases up and running.
 They can allow for later interoperability since different manufacturers can describe the implemented security profile in their products.
-Finally, the security profiles can avoid possible security misconfigurations, since each security profile can be bound to a different application area so that it can be clearly defined which security protocols and approaches can be applied where and under which circumstances.
+Finally, the security profiles can avoid possible security misconfiguration, since each security profile can be bound to a different application area so that it can be clearly defined which security protocols and approaches can be applied where and under which circumstances.

 We compare the security capabilities in each of the security profiles according to security building blocks introduced {{sec3-2}}, namely:

 1. Security architecture,

 2. Security model,

 3. Security bootstrapping,

 4. Network security, and

 5. Application security.

 IMPORTANT: Note that each of these security profiles aim at summarizing the required security requirements for different applications and at providing a set of initial security features.
 In other words, these profiles reflect the need for different security configurations, depending on the threat and trust models of the underlying applications.
 In this sense, this section does not provide an overview of existing protocols as done in previous sections of the Internet Draft, but it rather explicitly describes what should be in place to ensure secure system operation.
 Observe also that this list of security profiles is not exhaustive and that it should be considered just as an example not related to existing legal regulations for any existing application.